Joseph H. Connell

-In 2010, a Symposium was held in his honour by the Ecological Society of America said that "Connell’s observations, insights, syntheses, and example have motivated education and research in population and community ecology for over six decades".
+In 2010, a Symposium was held in his honour by the Ecological Society of America said that "Connell's observations, insights, syntheses, and example have motivated education and research in population and community ecology for over six decades".
 Among his important works were the Connell–Slatyer model of ecological succession (facilitation, tolerance and inhibition) and the Janzen-Connell hypothesis that explains plant-species diversity in tropical forests.
 Other notable works are his 1978 intermediate disturbance hypothesis and his thirty-year study of corals in the Great Barrier Reef.

-He was a corresponding member of the Australian Academy of Science, a member of the American Academy of Arts and Sciences, and a Guggenheim fellow, and has received the Eminent Ecologist Award from the Ecological Society of America.
+He was a corresponding member of the Australian Academy of Science (2002), a member of the American Academy of Arts and Sciences, and a Guggenheim fellow, and has received the Eminent Ecologist Award from the Ecological Society of America.
 He was a professor emeritus at the University of California Santa Barbara until his death in September 2020.

-Connell was elected to the Australian Academy of Science in 2002 as a Corresponding Fellow.

 Research

 Connell was best known for his work studying tropical diversity.
 Much of his studies focused on determining community structure based on physical factors, actions and interaction of species that are involved in competition, predation, and recruitment.

-Connell’s paper on “Diversity in tropical rain forests and coral reefs” made it clear that disturbance has crucial impacts on ecological communities.
-This article discuss the organization and assemblages of coral reefs and tropical rain forest.
+Connell's paper on "Diversity in tropical rain forests and coral reefs" made it clear that disturbance has crucial impacts on ecological communities.
+This article discuss the organisation and assemblages of coral reefs and tropical rain forest.
 He explored that trees in the tropical rain forest and coral reefs are in non-equilibrium state, and if they are not disturbed, then they will progress towards low-diversity equilibrium community.

 Besides this foundational paper, he wrote numerous other papers that explore ecological community structure, patterns of succession and species biodiversity.
 As a teacher he encouraged his students to go beyond and look beneath the surface and evaluate the ecological matter.
 As a mentor, he was very eager to discuss ecological concepts with his undergraduate students, and help them in their work.
 He received awards such as George Mercer Award in 1963. and Eminent Ecologist Award form Ecological Society of America.

 [1] ESA History.
 Ecological Society of America.
 Web.
 21 February 2014.

 [1] Connell, J. H. (1978).
 Diversity in tropical rain forests and coral reefs.
 Science, 199(4335), 1302-1310.

-[1] Day, R. W., Huchette, S., Haliotis, S. F., Dixon, C., Murdoch, W. W., Nisbet, R. M., & Briggs, C. J. A Celebration and Exploration of Joseph H. Connell’s Conceptual and Empirical Influence, Inspiration, and Legacy in Ecological Research and Education.
+[1] Day, R. W., Huchette, S., Haliotis, S. F., Dixon, C., Murdoch, W. W., Nisbet, R. M., & Briggs, C. J. A Celebration and Exploration of Joseph H. Connell's Conceptual and Empirical Influence, Inspiration, and Legacy in Ecological Research and Education.